Andriy Melnyk (officer): Detention in Berlin

-The OUN-M based its Ukrainian headquarters in Kyiv with the founding of the Ukrainian National Council (UNRada) (Note: See its namesake under the West Ukrainian People's Republic.) on 5 October, intended to serve as the basis for a future Ukrainian state.
+The OUN-M established the Ukrainian National Council (UNRada) (Note: Not to be confused with the Ukrainian National Council that had previously served as a representative body under the Austro-Hungarian Empire and as a legislature under the West Ukrainian People's Republic.) in Kyiv on 5 October, which was intended to serve as the basis for a future Ukrainian state.
 Initially, Melnyk's supporters enjoyed support against the Banderites from the German military authorities, with some Melnykites informing on OUN-B members.
 However, alarmed at the OUN-M's growing strength in Eastern and Central Ukraine and taken together with the incompatibility of Ukrainian statehood with Nazi designs on the region, the SS and government officials overruled the Wehrmacht and ordered a crackdown on the organisation with the UNRada dissolved in November 1941, the Melnykite newspaper Ukrainian Word puppeted in December, and many OUN-M members arrested or executed by the SD from November onwards.
-(Note: Radchenko [trans.]: "The German Nazis viewed the territory of Ukraine as their colonial space, where there were no plans to organise any Ukrainian (even puppet) governments.
+(Note: Radchenko: "The German Nazis viewed the territory of Ukraine as their colonial space, where there were no plans to organise any Ukrainian (even puppet) governments.
 The German administration (primarily the SD) feared the radicalisation of the OUN(m).
 SD employees and RKU bureaucrats did not rule out that the radical wing of the OUN(m) could follow the path of the OUN(b): create an anti-German underground, start propaganda against the Reich, and engage in military resistance to the Nazis.")
 From Berlin, Melnyk sent letters to Nazi officials protesting the change in policy and attempted to secure the release of arrested and persecuted members, periodically receiving information of further crackdowns upon OUN-M members in Ukraine.
 (Note: Historian Yuri Radchenko describes the language in Melnyk's letters as consistently restrained and diplomatic.)

 Melnyk declared in a 1 January 1942 pamphlet:

-"In the German soldiers, we see those who, under the leadership of Adolf Hitler, drove the Bolsheviks out of Ukraine; we are obliged to consciously and organisedly assist them in the crusade against Moscow, regardless of any difficulties...
+In the German soldiers, we see those who, under the leadership of Adolf Hitler, drove the Bolsheviks out of Ukraine; we are obliged to consciously and organisedly assist them in the crusade against Moscow, regardless of any difficulties...
 We are living at the time of the birth of a new order in Europe.
 In a Europe that is renewed and consolidated under the leadership of National Socialist Germany, Ukraine must take its place side-by-side with other nations.
-It is tasked with responsibilities dictated by its geopolitical position and its historical traditions."
+It is tasked with responsibilities dictated by its geopolitical position and its historical traditions.